 What kinds of therapeutic contact lens are available?

 Our optical department can design and prescribe therapeutic contact lens to treat and manage a wide range of eye conditions.
 They include contact lens for:

 - Eye injuries

 What other kinds of contact lens are available?

 Our optical department also offers tinted and cosmetic contact lens.

-Buying contact lenses?
-Purchase terms and conditions:
+Buying contact lens?
+Purchase terms and conditions

 Will I be charged for follow-up visits?